Frequently Asked Questions¶

 - user: '{{ usermod_args }}'

-• set bulk variables at a level of precedence greater than host facts in the order of precedence found in Variable precedence: Where should I put a variable? (the example above is safe because play vars take precedence over facts)
+in the order of precedence found in Variable precedence: Where should I put a variable? (the example above is safe because play vars take precedence over facts)disable the INJECT_FACTS_AS_VARS configuration setting to prevent fact values from colliding with variables (this will also disable the original warning)

-Can I get training on Ansible?
+Can I get training on Ansible?¶

 Yes!
 See our services page for information on our services and training offerings.
 Email info@ansible.com for further details.